Jean Hanff Korelitz: Film and television adaptations

 Korelitz's book Admission is the basis for the film of the same name.
 The film was adapted from the novel by Karen Croner and directed by Paul Weitz.
 It stars Tina Fey and Paul Rudd, as well as Lily Tomlin, Wallace Shawn, Nat Wolff, and Gloria Reuben.
 The film was released in the US on March 22, 2013.
 David E. Kelley's adaptation of You Should Have Known, renamed HBO's The Undoing, starring Nicole Kidman, Hugh Grant, Donald Sutherland and Noah Jupe, aired in October 2020.
-The Plot and The Latecomer are both in development.
+The Plot and The Latecomer are both in development for film or television adaptations.

 Personal life

 While living in England, Korelitz met Irish poet Paul Muldoon.
 The couple married on August 30, 1987, and went on to have two children: Dorothy (born 1992) and Asher (born 1999).
 From 1990 until 2013, on they lived in Princeton, New Jersey, where Muldoon has long taught Creative Writing.
-They have resided in New York City.
+They have resided in New York City since 2013.